Oral health for adults

 Looking after your mouth

-Brush your teeth at least twice a day with fluoride toothpaste containing 1350 – 1500 parts per million fluoride (ppm) fluoride.
-Brush last thing at night, so that the fluoride continues to protect the teeth while you sleep, and on at least on one other occasion.
+Brush your teeth with fluoride toothpaste at least twice a day.
+Making sure the toothpaste contains 1350-1500 parts per million fluoride (ppm).
+It's important to brush before bed to allow the fluoride to protect your teeth while you sleep, and at least one other time during the day.

 Brush all surfaces of each tooth carefully and the gum line.

-Replace your toothbrush regularly, every one to three months or when the bristles are worn.
+Make sure to replace your toothbrush regularly.
+This should be every one to three months or when the bristles become worn out.